build-on-aws/content/posts/train-tune-deep-learning-model-amazon-sagemaker/index.md

 ---
-title:  Train and tune a deep learning model at scale
+title:  Train and tune a deep learning model at scale with Amazon SageMaker
 description: In this tutorial, you will learn how to use Amazon SageMaker to build, train, and tune a TensorFlow deep learning model.
 tags:
     - amazon-sagemaker